nikouu/TinyWordle/README.md

 I was thinking since I'm using `for` anyway, I could use the `for(;;)` infinite loop syntax instead of `while(true)`.
 Turns out, they both end up as the same thing for IL.

 ## Attempt 12
+Quick list of things that failed
+- Changing things from/to class/structs/records/etc
+- Removing the new `Random` and hard coding a value

 After spend awhile looking through the code myself, I figured it was time to see the actual output of the publish.
 Previously I had used the Visual Studio Performance Profiler to help me out to see what calls are being made where.
 But I'm now ready to see what I can see from the AOT output.

 I will be using the following: